awsdocs/amazon-workspaces-administration-guide/doc_source/byol-windows-images.md

 1. Under **Bring Your Own License \(BYOL\)**, in the **Management network interface IP address range** area, choose an IP address range, and then choose **Display available CIDR blocks**\.

-   Amazon WorkSpaces searches for and displays available IP address ranges as IPv4 CIDR blocks, within the range that you specify\.
+   Amazon WorkSpaces searches for and displays available IP address ranges as IPv4 Classless Inter\-Domain Routing \(CIDR\) blocks, within the range that you specify\.
 If you require a specific IP address range, you can edit the search range\.
 **Important**
 After you specify an IP address range, you cannot modify it\.
 Make sure to specify an IP address range that doesn't conflict with the ranges used by your internal network\.
 If you have any question about which range to specify, contact your AWS account manager or sales representative, or contact the [AWS Support Center](https://console.aws.amazon.com/support/home#/) before proceeding\.